|Type of record:||Find Spot|

 About 1906.
 Stray Find.

-Palaeolithic flint handaxe from beach.
-Found by R. Johnson, given to A. C. Savin and then donated to Ipswich Museum.
+1 Palaeolithic flint handaxe.
+Given to A. C. Savin and later donated to Ipswich Museum.
 Subsequently passed to the Norwich Castle Museum (NWHCM : 1963.22).
 Information from (S1).

 Amended by P. Watkins (HES), 9 June 2014.